varshith2233/DATS6103_Team1/README.md

-# Crime Data Analysis - Los Angeles (2020-Present)
+# Crime Data Analysis - Los Angeles (2023)

 ## Overview:
-This  project analyzes Los Angeles crime data from 2020 to present, aiming to identify trends and inform stakeholders, including law enforcement and policymakers, to enhance public safety measures.
+This  project analyzes Los Angeles crime data from 2023, aiming to identify trends and inform stakeholders, including law enforcement and policymakers, to enhance public safety measures.
 Through data analysis and visualization, we like to contribute to informed decision-making for a safer community.

 ## Objectives:
 #### Data Exploration and Analysis: